tjackenpacken/dispatch/README.md

 <br>

 # Introduction
-This repo is dedicated to documenting the Dispatch service, one of the services used in the open-autonomy family and also included in ISO23725
+This repo is dedicated to documenting the Dispatch service, one of the services used in the open-autonomy family

 <br>

 # Dispatch Service Purpose
-The dispatc service handles the parts involving dispatching trucks from the FMS to the AHS system.
+The dispatch service handles the parts involving dispatching trucks from the FMS to the AHS system.

 <br>